mdan22/full-stack-course-part5/README.md

 # full-stack-course-part5

-This includes both frontend and backend of the blogs app for part 5 submissions of the course
+This includes both frontend and backend of the blogs app for Part 5 submissions of the course

 ## A true full stack developer's oath